Content StrategyDefinition

 Topic Clusters

-Topic clusters are content structures with 1 hub page (2000+ words) covering a main topic broadly, and 8-15 spoke pages (1500+ words each) covering subtopics in depth.
-This structure signals comprehensive topic coverage and topical authority to AI systems.
+Content structures with 1 hub page (2000+ words) and 8-15 spoke pages (1500+ words each).
+Signals comprehensive topic coverage to AI systems.

 Topic clusters organize related content around a central hub page using a hub-spoke structure.
 The hub page (2000+ words) provides a comprehensive overview of the main topic, while spoke pages (1500+ words each) dive deep into specific subtopics.
 All pages are connected through strategic internal linking: the hub links to all spokes, spokes link back to the hub, and related spokes link to each other.
 This structure helps AI systems understand that you have comprehensive topic coverage, demonstrating topical authority.
 AI systems recognize topic clusters through internal link patterns, content depth, and semantic relationships between related pages.